DelphiWorlds/HowTo/Solutions/AndroidAppWillNotStart/Readme.md

 You may wish to use this technique regardless of whether you have any problems with the app starting, as it will help diagnose any issues that you may have later.

 Hopefully, this will at least have your main form showing, and if an error occurs it should now be visible, rather than the app just hanging.
 It should also make it easier to diagnose exactly where the cause is if you're running the app via the debugger.

+## WillBecomeForeground

+**NOTE**: If you are already handling application events, be aware that when the app first starts, it will receive an event for `WillBecomeForeground` **before** `BecameActive`, so any code you execute when handling `WillBecomeForeground` should allow for the possibility that the app is yet to become active